MRV-1/RFM/README.md

  # Variables

  InvoiceNo: Invoice number.
 Unique number for each transaction, i.e. invoice.
-If it starts with C, the canceled transaction.
+If it starts with C, the canceled transaction.<br/>
  StockCode: Product code.
-Unique number for each product.
+Unique number for each product.<br/>
- Description: Open name of the product
+ Description: Open name of the product <br/>
  Quantity: Product quantity.
-It expresses how many of the products in the invoices are sold.
+It expresses how many of the products in the invoices are sold. <br/>
- InvoiceDate: Invoice date and time.
+ InvoiceDate: Invoice date and time. <br/>
- UnitPrice: Product price (in pounds sterling) CustomerID Unique customer number
+ UnitPrice: Product price (in pounds sterling) <br/>
+ CustomerID Unique customer number <br/>
  Country: Country name.
-The country where the customer lives.
+The country where the customer lives. <br/>

-NOTE  : #Let's say the manager of the sales and marketing team makes a request, we think we need to take care of our customers, we want to focus on the need_attention class.
+NOTE  : Let's say the manager of the sales and marketing team makes a request, we think we need to take care of our customers, we want to focus on the need_attention class.

 So we will need to provide the department with the information of the group that provides these features.
 This code is designed to do just that.

 The sub-features given in chapter 7 can be broken down.
 The stages PREPARE DATA, CALCULATE RFM METRICS, CALCULATE RFM SCORES, NAME SEGMENTS can be broken down into functions.

-#What is fragmentation good for?
+# What is fragmentation good for?

 1) There may be changes in the data set or there may be a desire to intervene in these segments during the flow, so it is useful to fragment.